James K. Polk: Legacy

 Polk was honored on a US Postage stamp in 1938.

 Polk's reputation was forged early by attacks made on him during his lifetime.
-Whig politicians claimed that he was drawn from well-deserved obscurity.
+Whig party politicians claimed that he was drawn from well-deserved obscurity.
 Sam Houston is said to have observed that Polk, a teetotaler, was "a victim of the use of water as a beverage".
 Little was published about him, but two biographies were released in the wake of his death.
 Polk was not again the subject of a major biography until 1922 when Eugene I. McCormac published James K. Polk: A Political Biography.
 McCormac relied heavily on Polk's presidential diary, first published in 1909.
-When historians began ranking the presidents in 1948, Polk ranked tenth in Arthur M. Schlesinger Sr.'s poll, and has subsequently ranked eighth in Schlesinger's 1962 poll, tenth in a 1982 Chicago Tribune poll, ninth in Arthur M. Schlesinger Jr.'s 1996 poll, and 14th in the 2017 survey by C-SPAN.
+Since historians began ranking the presidents, Polk has often appeared in the top ten.
+He was ranked tenth in Arthur M. Schlesinger Sr.'s 1948 poll, and has subsequently ranked eighth in Schlesinger's 1962 poll, tenth in a 1982 Chicago Tribune poll, and ninth in Arthur M. Schlesinger Jr.'s 1996 poll.
+Polk has also, however, been ranked near the middle such as 20th in a 2018 American Political Science Association (APSA) poll, 18th in a 2021 C-SPAN poll, and 25th in a 2024 APSA poll.